Tourism PACA / South

 At Saint Paul de Vence we come across art in the most unexpected places / Photo Jérôme PROD'HOMME (c)

-Take part in a perfume workshop or an introduction to watercolor painting, organized by local workshops.
+Join a perfume workshop or a beginner's watercolor painting class, organized by local studios.

 Saint Paul de Vence is brimming with small artisan boutiques and art galleries / Photo Jérôme Prod'homme (c)